whysmx/cursor-ai-downloads/README.md

 # Cursor AI Version Download Links

 The reason for maintaining a list of versions is that some older versions offer a better user experience, allowing users the freedom to choose.
-Since Cursor AI automatically upgrades to the latest version, we provide download links for the older versions.
+Since Cursor AI automatically upgrades to the latest version, we provide official download links for the older versions.

 🎯 [Cursor AI IDE Changelog](https://www.cursor.com/changelog)